-JoSAA 2020 Counselling: 1st allotment result to be released today at josaa.nic.in
+JoSAA 2020 Counselling: 1st allotment result released at josaa.nic.in

 Candidates who have been allocated seats must do the online report and fee payment on or before October 19.

-Joint Seat Allocation Authority (JoSSA) will release the first allotment result as part of its 2020 counselling process today, October 18.
-The allotment result is expected to be released at around 10.00 am on the official website, josaa.nic.in.
+Joint Seat Allocation Authority (JoSSA) has issued the first allotment result as part of its 2020 counselling process today, October 18.
+The allotment result was released at around 10.00 am on the official website, josaa.nic.in.

-The Online reporting: fee payment /document upload/ response by candidate to query based on the first allotment result can be done on or before October 19 (5.00 pm).
+The Online reporting, fee payment /document upload/ response by candidates to query based on the first allotment result can be done on or before October 19 (5.00 pm).
 This year there will be six rounds of allotment instead of the usual seven to compensate for the loss of time due to COVID-19 pandemic.

+Here is the direct link to check the JOSAA first allotment result.

 JoSAA counselling process is for candidates who have cleared the JEE Advanced exam for admissions to various IITs, NITs, CFITs, IIITs among other prominent institutions.
 The candidates who are allocated seats can fulfil the formalities online this year.
 Until last year, candidates had to fulfill the process by showing up to the institute.